hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Only after correctness and SRAM feasibility:

+- Use the shared U85 burst/outstanding memory-bandwidth calculation for the Neural-AI estimator. `Dram_clock_scale`, `Dram_read_latency`,
+  `Dram_write_latency`, `Dram_burst_length`, `Dram_max_reads`, and
+  `Dram_max_writes` configure the fixed 32-byte external datapath directly;
+  no Ethos AXI0/AXI1 topology is exposed.
+Model constants and mutable L2 feature-map traffic retain separate ABI regions but contend in one physical DRAM performance domain.
+Reporting sums the logical model and L2 traffic into that domain and derives peak DRAM bandwidth from `Dram_clock_scale`; the raw datapath remains 32 bytes/cycle while latency, burst, and outstanding limits reduce its effective bandwidth.
 - Preserve the existing intra-GEMM shadow-register pipeline: for a large GEMM, firmware preloads tile `N+1` while tile `N` runs, then waits and launches the preloaded tile.
 This optimization is already implemented and is the baseline,